Werner Park removes mask requirement

 The Omaha Storm Chasers return to Werner Park on May 25 to begin a 12-game homestand against the Indianapolis Indians and Iowa Cubs from May 25 to June 6.
 Single game tickets for all games through June are currently on sale and can be purchased online at omahastormchasers.com or by calling the Werner Park ticket office at 402-738-5100.

 Union Omaha returns to Werner Park on June 12 against New England Revolution II.
-Single match tickets for all June home matches are currently on sale and can be purchased online at unionomaha.com or by calling the Werner Park ticket office at 402-738-5100.
+Single match tickets for all June home matchescan be purchased online at unionomaha.com or by calling the Werner Park ticket office.